avadhutc/P2S10/README.md

 Alright!
 Lets move back to our Self Driving Car using TD3.

+### Lets Consider to feed 80x80x1 grayscale Image to TD3 Network for now

-Here our State dimension is 80 ( We are going to feed gray scale image of 80x80x1) Action dimension is 1 (Take action to move car according network output orientation) Max Action is 1.
+Here our State dimension is 5 ( We are going to feed gray scale image of 80x80x1 along with orientations) Action dimension is 1 (Take action to move car according network output orientation) Max Action is 40.

 Following Steps are followed to implements this: